zoltanradics/zoltanradics/README.md

 - 🤔 I’m looking for help with more indepth automated testing and python
 - 💬 Ask me about new school or old school Javascript
 - 📫 How to reach me: You will find your way.
-- ⚡ Fun fact: I am just a boring ordinary rudeboy
+- ⚡ Fun fact: I am just a boring ordinary rudeboy. 🤠